GromzkyJ/bearify-tools/DEPLOYMENT_SETUP_GUIDE.md

 - ✅ Safe testing workflow before production deployment
 - ✅ No manual file uploads needed
 - ✅ Version control integration with deployment
+- ✅ Version management with tagging and rollback capabilities
+- ✅ Secure credential management via GitHub Secrets
+- ✅ Comprehensive best practices for security and development
+- ✅ Full version history for easy rollback

 The entire process is automated once set up.
 Simply push code to GitHub, and it will automatically deploy to your server within 1-2 minutes.
+With version management, you can easily revert to any previous version if issues arise.

 ---